haque/haque/README.md

 <h2>About Me</h2>
 <p>
 I am a Web Developer, and I’m very passionate and dedicated to my work.
-With 9 years experience as a professional Web developer, I have acquired the skills and knowledge necessary to make your project a success.
+With over 7 years experience as a professional Web developer, I have acquired the skills and knowledge necessary to make your project a success.
 I enjoy what I am doing, the work is challenging and stimulating, and I am always learning new skills and purposefully working toward and achieving goals.
 I Get Deeper to Understand Client’s Needs & Problems.
 My Mission is to Satisfy Every Client.
 Because Client Satisfaction is My First Priority.
 You’ll Get Lifetime Support in Any Situation, You’ll Get Fanatical Support And Absolutely Positively On-Time Delivery, Which I would ensure to you pretty clearly .
 </p>